Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Lenz's Law.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

-**Mitigation**: Demonstrator should hold pipe for younger kids and monitor use for others.
+**Mitigation**: Demonstrator should hold pipe for younger children and monitor use for others.

 Call first aider in case of injury.